 The UKCA (UK Conformity Assessed) Mark is the new UK product marking for goods being placed on the market in Great Britain (England, Wales, and Scotland).
 It covers most goods that previously required the CE marking.

-There was a transition period until 1 January 2022 when CE marking will continue to be recognized in the UK.
-However, in response to the impact of the pandemic on businesses, the UK Government has extended the deadline to apply UKCA marks for certain products to demonstrate compliance with product safety regulations until 1 January 2023.
+Initially, there was a transition period until 1 January 2022 when CE marking will continue to be recognized in the UK.
+However, in response to the impact of the pandemic on businesses, the UK Government has extended the deadline to apply UKCA marks for certain products to demonstrate compliance with product safety regulations until 31 December 2024.

 It is essential to understand in detail your obligations and have carried out all the necessary preparations for its introduction.